What is grooming?

 The grooming process.

 1. Choosing a victim.
-People who groom often monitor potential victims and choose one based on how easily they can approach them and how vulnerable they are.
+People who groom often monitor potential victims and choose one based on how easily approachable and vulnerable they are.

 2. Access and isolation.
-The groomer tries to isolate the victim, emotionally and physically, from those who protect them and pursues positions where it is easy to interact with teenagers.
+The groomer tries to isolate the person, emotionally and physically, from those who protect them and pursues positions where it is easy to interact with teenagers.

 4. Touching and discussing sexual matters.
-The groomer often starts touching the victim in a way that seems innocent, such as hugging, play fighting, and tickling.
-This then develops into sexual touching, such as massaging or showering together.
+The groomer often starts touching the person in a way that seems innocent, such as hugging, play fighting, and tickling.
+Then it develops into sexual touching, such as massaging or showering together.
 The groomer sometimes shows the victim porn or discusses sexual matters with them, in order to introduce the idea of sexual intercourse.

 5. Attempting to make the behaviour seem normal.
 It can be difficult to recognise grooming when there is not a big age difference.
 Warning signs include if the relationship must be kept secret, if the person who is older has excessive influence or control or is constantly pushing the boundaries of the younger person.